| The boxes on the VAT Return are

 for by the customer.
 The supplier should not charge

 output VAT.
+Specified

 goods comprise mobile phones, computer chips, and wholesale